Glossary

 Video streaming usage refers to the on-demand use of video content on a computer, another mobile device or IP-based services.
 It is an important component of video usage besides television usage.

-The Video usage share is the share of the usage volume of an evaluation element in the usage volume of moving images as a whole.
-The basis for the video usage share are offers under AGF measurement.
-The fact is only available for the evaluation of convergence intervals.
+Video usage share is the share of usage volume of an analysis element in the usage volume of total video.
+The services being measured by AGF constitute the basis of the video usage share.
+This fact is only available for evaluating convergence intervals.

 VIDEOSCOPE was an evaluation software of AGF developed by DAP GmbH for the preparation of standardized evaluations of video usage.
 This software is a further development of TV Scope for the analysis of convergent usage data, which include both TV data and video streaming usage data (desktop and laptop).
 VIDEOSCOPE was succeeded by AGF SCOPE as the leading reference system on 08/01/2023.